The Lytham St Annes Art Collection

 Thomas Agnew Ansdell and Beryl Constance Leese were brother and sister and grandchildren of Richard Ansdell RA.
 They donated the following paintings to the

-Thomas Agnew Ansdell was born on 7 February 1891 at Beech Hurst, Hope Avenue, Pendleton, Lancashire, to Thomas Chester Ansdell (1846-1926), the eldest son of Richard Ansdell and Constance Mary Ansdell (nee Agnew).
+Thomas Agnew Ansdell was born on 7 February 1891 at Beech Hurst, Hope Avenue, Pendleton, Lancashire (now Greater Manchester), to Thomas Chester Ansdell (1846-1926), the eldest son of Richard Ansdell and Constance Mary Ansdell (nee Agnew).

 Thomas appeared in a number of charity plays in the late 1920s and early 1930s in London’s West End.
 He engaged semi-professional players and professional make-up artists from London and superb costumes were hired from Brighton.
 The last pageant, called 'Gloriana', was to honour the Coronation of Queen Elizabeth II in 1953.